What is Tianeptine (Gas Station Heroin)?

 Is Tianeptine Safer than Opioids?

-It’s possible that Tianeptine is safer than heroin.
-However, it depends on where you’re getting the drug.
-For example, if you’re comparing Tianeptine to prescription painkillers, the answer is “probably not”.
-In fact, the prescription painkiller is probably safer, because there are known and commonly used anti-overdose agents in most hospitals, you can get naloxone to stop an overdose for free in most states, and you can be treated for opioid withdrawal without a long and dangerous period.
+Tianeptine may be safer than heroin.
+But it depends on where you get the drug.
+For example if you’re comparing Tianeptine to prescription painkillers the answer is “probably not”.
+In fact the prescription painkiller is probably safer because there are known and common anti-overdose agents in most hospitals, you can get naloxone to stop an overdose for free in most states and you can be treated for opioid withdrawal without a long and dangerous detox.

-That’s not true for Tianeptine, which can have significant dangerous during the withdrawal period.
-In addition, there are no overdose reversal drugs.
-In many cases, it’s not even common enough in the United States that if you were to walk into the hospital overdosing on Tianeptine, the hospital would know what to do or what you were overdosing on.
-Instead, you’d likely have your stomach pumped and you’d be put on an IV to thin whatever is in your blood – and that’s it.
+That’s not true for Tianeptine, the withdrawal can be very dangerous and there’s no overdose reversal drug.
+In many cases it’s not even common enough in the US that if you walked into a hospital overdosing on Tianeptine they would even know what to do or what you were overdosing on.
+Instead you’d likely have your stomach pumped and you’d be put on an IV to thin out whatever is in your blood – and that’s it.

-On the other hand, if you’re comparing gas station heroin to street heroin made illicitly, the Tianeptine is almost always safer.
-That’s because most Tianeptine on the street is still prescription drugs made legally in Russia and imported to the United States.
-This means the dosage is the same, there are no dangerous filler ingredients, and you know what you’re taking.
-That won’t be true if you buy illicit heroin, which has likely been made in a street lab with no regulation.
+But if you’re comparing gas station heroin to street heroin made illegally, Tianeptine is almost always safer.
+That’s because most Tianeptine on the street is still prescription drugs made legally in Russia and imported to the US.
+So the dose is the same, no dangerous fillers and you know what you’re taking.
+That won’t be true if you buy illegal heroin which was made in a street lab with no regulation.

-However, it’s never safe to take Tianeptine.
-The drug is dependence inducing, takes weeks to withdraw from, and withdrawal symptoms like seizures can be significantly dangerous.
-This means it’s difficult for you to get off Tianeptine without significant medical attention.
+However it’s never safe to take Tianeptine.
+The drug is dependence inducing, takes weeks to withdraw from and withdrawal symptoms like seizures can be very dangerous.
+So it’s hard for you to get off Tianeptine without significant medical attention.